-As described in Notes 2 and 6 to the consolidated financial statements, as of December 31, 2020, the gross balance of accounts receivable was RMB756.3 million, against which an allowance for credit losses of RMB189.5 million was provided.
+As described in Notes 2 and 6 to the consolidated financial statements, as of December 31, 2021, the gross balance of accounts receivable was RMB799.4 million, against which an allowance for credit losses of RMB360.7 million was provided.
 The allowance is management's estimate of expected credit losses based on historical collection activity, current business environment and forecasts of future macroeconomic conditions that may affect the customers' ability to pay.
-Management estimated the allowance by segmenting accounts receivable into groups based on certain credit risk characteristics, and determining an expected loss rate for each group based on historical loss experience adjusted for judgments about the effects of relevant observable data including default rates, lifetime for debt recovery, current and future economic conditions.
+Management estimated the allowance by segmenting accounts receivable into groups based on certain credit risk characteristics and determining an expected loss rate for each group based on historical loss experience adjusted for judgments about the effects of relevant observable data including default rates, lifetime for debt recovery, current and future economic conditions.

 The principal considerations for our determination that performing procedures relating to the allowance for credit losses on accounts receivable is a critical audit matter are the significant judgment made by management in estimating the allowance for credit loss.
 This in turn led to a high degree of auditor judgment, subjectivity and effort in performing procedures and evaluating audit evidence obtained relating to management's judgments about the effects of relevant observable data including default rates, lifetime for debt recovery, current and future economic conditions.
-The audit effort also included the involvement of professionals with specialized skill and knowledge to assist in performing these procedures and evaluating the model, methodology and management's significant judgements.
+The audit effort also included the involvement of professionals with specialized skill and knowledge.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
 These procedures included testing the effectiveness of controls relating to management's estimate of the allowance for credit losses.
-These procedures also included, among others, (i) evaluating the appropriateness of the model and methodology; (ii) testing the completeness, accuracy and relevance of underlying data used in the model; and (iii) evaluating the reasonableness of significant judgments made by management, including default rates, lifetime for debt recovery, current and future economic conditions.
+These procedures also included, among others, (i) evaluating the appropriateness of the model and methodology; (ii) testing the completeness, accuracy and relevance of underlying data used in the model; and (iii) evaluating the reasonableness of significant judgments made by management related to default rates, lifetime for debt recovery, current and future economic conditions.
 Professionals with specialized skill and knowledge were also used to assist in evaluating the appropriateness of the model, methodology and management's significant judgements.